 SEGEVAL has a series of regulations that REIFs must comply with for accounting purposes.
 Also REIFs have special rules for the appraisal of assets.
-Assets must be appraised at least once a year by a registered appraiser and by a professional in finances.
+Assets must be appraised at least once a year by a registered appraiser and by a financial professional.
 IFRS 40 is also applicable.